Settled road manners, sharper powertrain reflexes than DB11, there's a manual

 Only comes alive when going fast, interior is fiddly, more compromised than a 911

 What is it?

-And don’t think that just because the Vantage sits on a shortened version of the DB11’s aluminium platform, and shares its eight-speed automatic gearbox (for now), that it’s more Aston reheated leftovers.
+And don’t think that just because the Vantage sits on a shortened version of the DB11’s aluminium platform, and shares its eight-speed automatic gearbox, that it’s more Aston reheated leftovers.
 Aston kept the DB11 deliberately soft and gentlemanly so the shorter, lighter Vantage could be punchier, angrier and more of a sports car.
 Finally, some clear daylight between Aston Martin’s products.

 The gearbox is sharper.
-The electronic rear differential is lightning-fast in its reactions, to maximise traction, or yobbery, depending on your mood.
+The electronic rear differential is lightning-fast in its reactions, to maximise traction (or yobbery, depending on your mood).
 There’s no longer a Comfort mode for the powertrain and chassis – this time everything’s gone up a notch, with Sport, Sport + and Track modes to choose from.
 Heck, there's even a seven-speed manual gearbox available.
 You won't find that in any of Aston's other models.

 There’s more than one now.
-The regular engine develops the same 503bhp and 505lb ft you’d get in a Mercedes-AMG C63 (though torque's down a smidge in the manual), which is enough to get the 1530kg (that’s dry, so reckon on 1600kg at the kerb) Vantage from 0-62mph in 3.6 seconds and on to a top speed of 195mph.
+The regular engine develops the same 503bhp and 505lb ft as in the Mercedes-AMG C63 (though torque's down a smidge in the manual), which is enough to get the 1.5-tonne Vantage from 0-62mph in 3.6 seconds and on to a top speed of 195mph.
 Those figures climb to 4.0secs and 200mph with the stick-shift transmission.
-That’s huge performance from an entry-level model, but necessary now the Vantage has an options-free entry price of £120,900 and has to compete with the likes of the Audi R8 V10 Plus, McLaren 540C and Porsche 911 Turbo.
+That’s huge performance from an entry-level model, but necessary now the Vantage has an options-free entry price of £120,000 and has to compete with the likes of the Audi R8 V10 Plus, McLaren 540C and Porsche 911 Turbo.

 What about other versions?